osllmai/inDox/docs/indoxJudge/pipelines/Evaluator.md

 ## Overview

-The `Evaluator` class is designed to evaluate various aspects of language model outputs using a range of metrics.
-It supports metrics such as Faithfulness, Answer Relevancy, Bias, Contextual Relevancy, GEval, Hallucination, Knowledge Retention, Toxicity, BertScore, BLEU, Rouge, and METEOR.
-This class is ideal for assessing different dimensions of model performance and ensuring comprehensive evaluation.
+The `Evaluator` class provides a comprehensive framework for evaluating language model outputs across multiple dimensions.
+It supports a wide range of metrics including Faithfulness, Answer Relevancy, Bias, Contextual Relevancy, Hallucination, Knowledge Retention, Toxicity, and various text quality metrics like BertScore, BLEU, and METEOR.
+This class is essential for conducting thorough assessments of language model performance.

 ## Initialization

-The `Evaluator` class is initialized with two main components:
+The `Evaluator` class is initialized with the following components:

 - **Model**: The language model to be evaluated.
-- **Metrics**: A list of metric instances used to evaluate the model.
+- **Metrics**: A list of metric instances to evaluate the model.

-### Example

 ```python
 class Evaluator: